Said-cmd/Simple-Pokedex/README.md

 ## Features

+### How to use the webpage

+Once the page has fully loaded, type in any random number into the search bar and click search by tapping the search icon. - This will generate the Pokémon name and image for each number you input.
+Similarly if you're a Pokémon fan or know some of the Pokémon names, type in the Pokémon name (IN LOWERCASE LETTERS) and tap the search button to reveal the Pokémon name and image.

-## Users of the application will be able to:
+### Users of the application will be able to:

 * View the name of the Pokémon searched
 * View the image of the Pokémon searched